Dust Diseases

 Claims

-If an employee believes they are suffering from a specified industrial disease he/she should inform you and see a medical practitioner immediately.
-It is your responsibility to notify WorkCover WA within seven days.
+If a worker believes they are suffering from a specified industrial disease/dust disease they should inform their employer and see a medical practitioner immediately.
+It is the employer’s responsibility to notify WorkCover WA within seven days.

 • Complete a Claim Form.